4 Custom Industrial Furnace Types from Thermcraft

 A custom industrial furnace eliminates elements of uncertainty for specialist thermal processing.
 They can be engineered with specific controls and capabilities to meet the most demanding of heat treatment challenges.

-This blog post will explore five types of custom industrial furnace that Thermcraft has already manufactured.
+This blog post will explore four types of custom industrial furnace that Thermcraft has already manufactured.

 Custom Industrial Box Furnace